Several libraries serve the needs of philosophy scholars at Wellesley.

 Most of the philosophical books and journals in the Wellesley Library collection are housed in the Clapp Library.

-Materials relevant to the philosophy of mind and cognitive science, the philosophy of science, and the philosophy of mathematics can also be found in the Science Library.
+Materials relevant to the philosophy of mind and cognitive science, the philosophy of science, and the philosophy of mathematics can also be found in the Science Collection.

 Click here for the Wellesley Library’s Research Guide and Research Resources for Philosophy.
-You can also contact the Philosophy Research Librarian Alana Kumbier at ext.
-3372 for help with researching your papers.
+You can also contact the Philosophy Research Librarian Sarah Moazeni at ext.
+4021 for help with researching your papers.

 The Wellesley Special Collections have an excellent collection of rare philosophical books, including the following: